Yucaipa Companies: Aloha Airlines purchase

 In January 2011, Yucaipa won federal Bankruptcy Court approval to buy the Aloha name and other intellectual property for $1.5 million with a stipulation that it not resell the name to Mesa Air Group, the parent of go!
 Mokulele.
 It was unknown what the plans were for the Aloha name.

 Caught in the pink slime controversy and with interim chief executive Ron Allen citing "ongoing media attention" that has "dramatically reduced the demand for all ground beef products" in 2012, Yucaipa's AFA declared Chapter 11 bankruptcy.
 Based in King of Prussia, Pennsylvania, AFA at the time the controversy broke had about 850 employees and annual revenues of $958 million.

 Controversy

 Former U.S. President Bill Clinton, a close friend of founder Ron Burkle, was an advisor to Yucaipa.
-From 2003 to 2006, Bill and Hillary Clintons' tax returns show total Yucaipa partnership income of $12.5 million.
+From 2003 to 2006, Bill and Hillary Clinton's tax returns show total Yucaipa partnership income of $12.5 million.
 According to the 2007 summary provided by Hillary Clinton's presidential campaign, the Clintons earned $2.75 million from the Yucaipa partnership.